JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 ## Variation: Agent Cost Budgets

-The same shape covers an autonomous agent burning through resources far faster than a human would, where the budget is gone by the time anyone notices.
+An autonomous agent consumes resources far faster than a human would, and the budget is usually gone by the time anyone notices.
+The same shape covers it.

-The same three jobs apply, so the budget needs a grant and a hard limit of its own before the warning means anything:
+The three jobs are unchanged, so the budget needs a grant and a hard limit of its own before the warning means anything:

 ```cedar